 Getting Around Sydney

-The best way to get around Sydney is by Sydney Trains – formerly known as CityRail.
+The best way to get around Sydney is by Sydney Trains.
 While all Sydney's rail lines are easy for first-time users to navigate, the City Circle line is ideal for travelers looking to visit a number of the city's best things to do.
-Although the bus system has routes that criss-cross the city, any traveling done on four wheels is at the mercy of Sydney traffic.
+Although the bus system has routes that crisscross the city, any traveling done on four wheels is at the mercy of Sydney traffic.
 Rental cars are recommended for driving to and from the city but not inside its boundaries since traffic is heavy and Aussies drive on the left side of the road, which can be confusing to American visitors.
 Walking is, of course, a wonderful way to explore any city, but Sydney is much too large to be done on foot alone.
 And a trip on a ferry is a must-do for the views alone.

 To get to and from Sydney Airport (SYD), you can take a fairly cheap taxi ride or hop on the Airport Link train, which takes you about 6 miles into the city.
 You can also rent a car at the airport.
 A taxi ride from the airport to the central business district will cost between AU$45 and AU$55 (about $32 to $39).

 If you're looking to get to Manly Beach or Darling Harbour or just want to enjoy the best views of Sydney Harbour, riding one of Sydney Ferries' vessels is a must.
 You'll find the main ferry terminal at Circular Quay, where seven ferry lines depart every 25 to 40 minutes throughout the day and evening.
-Make sure to leave plenty of time to arrive at the ferry dock since wharf gates close two minutes before scheduled departure times.
+Make sure to leave plenty of time to arrive at the ferry dock since wharf gates close 2 minutes before scheduled departure times.

 If you're planning to visit multiple Aussie cities or want to take a daytrip outside of Sydney, consider renting a car.
 However, for those who plan on staying within the city, a car will become an expensive, inefficient hassle.
 Not only is parking hard to come by, but traffic is also unrelenting.
 Add in the cost of a rental and the price of gas, and you'll end up paying big money for a big headache.
 If you do decide to drive, keep in mind that traffic operates on the left side of the road and all cars use right-hand drive.

 In Sydney, taxi fare is determined by the number of kilometers traveled, so you might find the fares higher here than in the U.S. Plus, during peak hours (10 p.m. to 6 a.m.) and on weekends, additional surcharges or hiked fares may apply.
 To hail a taxi, signal for one on the street or make an advance reservation by phone (much like you would in America).
-Expect to pay about AU$2 per kilometer (or roughly $3 per mile) when traveling during regular hours, but for the most up-to-date rates, be sure to calculate your fare in advance.|
+Expect to pay about AU$2.19 per kilometer (or roughly $1.56 per mile) when traveling during regular hours.
+Ride-hailing apps like Uber and Taxify also operate in Sydney.

 When in doubt, hoof it.
 If you're armed with a good map, then walking can be a great way to see Sydney's individual neighborhoods.
 However, this sprawling city is way too large to traverse entirely on foot.
 When you get tired (and you will), hop on another mode of transit.